TtheBC01/DNS-over-HTTPs-Crashcourse/README.md

 You can save this binary string and use it over and over for single DoH queries.

-**NOTE**
+> [!NOTE]
-The first two bytes are arbitrary, set them to whatever you want.
+> The first two bytes are arbitrary, set them to whatever you want.

 ## The Query Field